Writing community slang, phrases and acronyms

 - Spoiler: Anything that gives away a crucial or important part of the story.

 - TBR: To be read.
-Usually as a TBR pile.
-All the books you have stacked up waiting for you to read them!
+All the books you have stacked up to read in the future!

 - YALC: London’s Young Adult Literature Convention.